 1. Let the person complete their narrative so you have all the facts.

 2. Convey you get what happened to them from their perspective (whether you agree with that perspective or not and even if their perspective is obviously skewed).

 3. Convey you understand how they felt as a result of what happened (from their perspective).

 4. Convey that their feelings are completely reasonable (which they are given their perspective).

 5. Convey empathy or sympathy (not pity!) for their emotional reactions.

 Lastly, if your loved ones are not good at emotional validation when you vent to them about your own emotionally painful experiences, email them this article-it will be worth it!

-For more about emotional validation, and empathy, check out my upcoming book: Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries.
+For more about emotional validation, and empathy, check out my upcoming book: Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts.
+(Plume 2014)

 Join my mailing list and receive an exclusive gift: How to Recover from Rejection

 Copyright 2011 Guy Winch